 Net Promoter Score calculation with QuestionPro

-One of the key attributes of NPS calculation is to check how varying is it over a period of time.
-This requires graphical representation of the statistical data.
-The insights can be collected using NPS survey, with time as a variable.
+NPS data analysis is essential to improve customer experience and strengthen your brand.
+It requires a graphical representation of the statistical data.
+The insights can be collected using the NPS survey, with time as a variable.

-Manual Net Promote Score calculation is an option that might work with a mere 100 responses but automation will be required when there are around 5000 responses or more.
-Customer Experience (CX) by QuestionPro is a platform that has been developed scientifically to collect and analyze unlimited responses.
+Manual Net Promote Score calculation is an option that might work with a mere 100 responses, but automation will be required when there are around 5000 responses or more.

-Using QuestionPro CX, you can compose, send and analyze NPS surveys in a jiffy.
-All you need to do is log in to your QuestionPro CX account and select one of the 40 already existing NPS survey questions and customize the survey by adding your company logo and other details.
+Using QuestionPro CX, you can compose, send, and analyze NPS surveys within minutes!
+All you need to do is log in to your QuestionPro CX account and select one of the 40+ survey questions and customize the questionnaire by adding your company logo and other details.

-Add your respondent Email IDs by either entering manually or importing them.
+Add your contacts’ email addresses by either entering manually or importing them.
 Click on send or schedule the survey for a more suitable time.
 The QuestionPro CX dashboard will be refreshed as and when respondents take the survey.

 Charts and reports are created to help you analyze the NPS results.
 Also, an NPS meter is provided on the dashboard that’ll show results on a -100 to +100 scale about what your customers think about your product in real-time.

-With features like Promoter Amplification that forwards a link that allows promoters to share their response to social media and Detractor Recovery that offers the organization a provision to receive negative responses and automate customizable actions, QuestionPro CX makes sure your organization constantly strives to be the best in the business.
+With features like Promoter Amplification, promoters can share their response to social media.
+With the Detractor Recovery feature, an organization can automate customizable actions on receiving negative responses.
+QuestionPro CX makes sure your organization continually strives to be the best in the business.